Part of the Office of Faculty Affairs

 Postdoctoral Salary Information:

-On May 9, 2018, the National Institutes of Health (NIH) published new minimum pay rates for postdoctoral researchers that go into effect for the federal fiscal year 2018.
-The University will update our minimum rates for postdoctoral scholars and research associates based upon the updated NIH rates.
+The University updates minimum rates for postdoctoral scholars and research associates based on NIH rates.
 These minimum pay rates apply to postdoctoral scholars and research associates paid by the University using funds derived from research grants, contracts, training grants, etc., and those who have been awarded a fellowship and are paid directly by an organization external to Tufts.
-Please note the following change to minimum pay rates:

 Submitting an Offer Letter: